 After positively identifying elder abuse, your first priority should be to remove your loved one from the abusive environment as soon as possible.
 Then, you should gather as much evidence as possible to start building your case.
 Try to secure copies of all of your loved one’s records from the facility and obtain statements from the administration concerning the abuse.
 Do your best to determine what internal actions the facility has taken against the abuser/s.

 Contact a reliable, experienced attorney to handle your lawsuit.
-The attorneys at Bode & Collins believe in providing individualized legal counsel to every one of our clients.
+The Law Office of Chris Bode believes in providing individualized legal counsel to every one of our clients.
 The people charged with caring for our elderly loved ones have a legal and moral duty to act in good faith, so when they take advantage of those in their care or abuse them, it’s crucial that they be held accountable for the damages they cause.
 Contact our team today to schedule an initial case evaluation, and we’ll let you know how we can help.